International Phonetic Alphabet: Affricates

 Affricates and co-articulated stops are represented by two letters in sequence.
 For clarity, this digraph may be joined by a tie bar, which may appear either above or below the letters with no difference in meaning.
 (Note: It is traditional to place the tie bar above the letters.
 It may be placed below to avoid overlap with ascenders or diacritic marks, or simply because it is more legible that way, as in Niesler; Louw; Roux (2005).
 "Phonetic analysis of Afrikaans, English, Xhosa and Zulu using South African speech databases".)
 Affricates are optionally represented by ligatures – e.g. – though this is no longer official IPA usage.
 Alternatively, a superscript notation for a consonant release is sometimes used to transcribe affricates, for example for /[t͜s]/, although in precise notation this would indicate a fricative release rather than an affricate.
-The letters for the palatal plosives and are often used as a convenience for /[t͜ʃ]/ and /[d͜ʒ]/ or similar affricates, even in official IPA publications, so they must be interpreted with care.
+The letters for the palatal plosives and may be used for /[t͜ʃ]/ and /[d͜ʒ]/ or similar affricates, even in official IPA publications.

 Because in a true affricate the plosive element and the fricative element are homorganic, and the place of articulation of an affricate is most audible in the fricative element, the letter for the former will not always be precisely transcribed where such precision would be redundant.
 For example, while the English ch sound is /[t̠͡ʃ]/ in close transcription, the diacritic is commonly left off, for /[t͡ʃ]/.
 Similarly, /[ʈ͡ʂ]/ and /[ɖ͡ʐ]/ are more commonly written /[t͡ʂ]/ and /[d͡ʐ]/, and in the ligatures there is only a single retroflex hook.